 ```

-Figure 3 is an example of potential feature extraction the MDS team could perform on the Glentel resumes.
+Figure 3 shows an example of potential feature extraction the MDS team could perform on the Glentel resumes.

 ## Data Product

 Our group will provide Glentel with the MDS GitHub repository that contains all reports, models and scripts.
-The final report will consist of qualitative recommendations on the traits of high performing employees that Glentel might want to consider when hiring future employees.
-The models will include the models, outputs, and interpretations that the MDS team used to develop those insight in the final report.
+The final report will consist of qualitative recommendations on the most important traits of high performing employees that Glentel might want to consider when hiring future employees.
+The models will include a description of the inputs, outputs, and interpretations that the MDS team used to develop those insight in the final report.
 The scripts will clean and wrangle the resume data into machine learning ready spreadsheets.

 ## Machine Learning Pipeline